top of page

 In Defense of the Viola

-By Special Guest Writer Jer-Shyan Chang The viola was always presented to me as something akin to an evil version of a violin.
+By Special Guest Writer Jer-Shyan C. The viola was always presented to me as something akin to an evil version of a violin.
 Mechanically, it is the same difficulty; although the violin’s highest E string is replaced by a C string on a viola, every technique — string crossings, basic left hand and right hand coordination, bow hold, vibrato — are virtually identical to their counterpart in the violin's learning process.
-For the most part, viola just seemed to be the lesser-k
+For the most part, viola just seemed to be the lesser-know

 Jan 53 min read